Refugees arrive in Greece

 The UN's report, Global Trends (pdf), was released to mark World Refugee Day on June 20 and in conjunction with the agency's #WithRefugees campaign, which calls on governments to ensure asylum seekers are given education, safe shelter, and opportunities to work.

 "At sea, a frightening number of refugees and migrants are dying each year; on land, people fleeing war are finding their way blocked by closed borders," Grandi said Monday.
 "Politics is gravitating against asylum in some countries.
-The willingness of nations to work together not just for refugees but for the collective human interest is what's being tested today, and it's this spirit of unity that badly needs to prevail."
+The willingness of nations to work together not just for refugees but for the collective human interest is being tested today, and this spirit of unity badly needs to prevail."

 Syria at 4.9 million, Afghanistan at 2.7 million, and Somalia at 1.1 million together accounted for more than half the refugees under the UNHCR mandate.
-The Middle East and North Africa (MENA) region, in total, saw the highest numbers of displaced people in 2015.
+The Middle East and North Africa (MENA) region, in total, saw the highest number of displaced people in 2015.
 Intervention in Syria--led in part by the U.S.--has seen at least 4.9 million people driven out of the country and at least 6.6 million displaced internally, totaling around half of the nation's pre-war population.

 Hikmat, a Syrian farmer now living in a tent in Lebanon with his family, told the UN, "We're stuck here.
-We can't go on and we can't go back.
-My children need to go to school, they need a future."
+We can't go on, and we can't go back.
+My children need to go to school; they need a future."

 UNHCR said the 2016 report must act as a "watershed moment" for the cause.